Qiskit/RFCs/0015-estimator-interface.md

 ## Alternative Approaches <a name="alternative-approaches"></a>

-An alternative is to consider letting the `run()` method accept, effectively, only a single `ObservablesTask`:
+An alternative is to consider letting the `run()` method accept, effectively, only a single `EstimatorTask`:

 ```python
 Estimator.run(cirucuit, parameter_values_array, observables_array)